mtfitz/benc/README.md

 32
 ```

-To use this library from a C++ application, please refer to the header `benc.hpp`.
+To use this library in a C++ application, please refer to the header `benc.hpp`.

 ## Building
 The library and program can be build using CMake and its supported outputs.
 From the project root directory, this looks like: